titooo7/GFN-FPS-Unlocker/README.md

 # GFN-FPS-Unlocker
-LSPosed / EdXposed module to enable FullHD 120FPS streaming on 120Hz phones for users with a rooted phone and an acive GFN RTX 3080 subscription.
+LSPosed / EdXposed module for GFN RTX 3080 users with an 120Hz Android device that isn't officially supported to receive a 120FPS GFN stream.

 ### Steps to use:
 1. You need a rooted Android device, but DO NOT ROOT your  device unless you are ok with the CONS that rooting an Android brings nowadays!